 Covid and Surrogacy

-Covid as a pandemic, is affecting our daily life a lot.
+Covid as a pandemic is affecting our daily life a lot.
 It does hesitate a lot of intended parents to start their journey.
 In reference to the recent study, there is no evidence showing the pregnant women get covid easier or will pass the disease to the fetus in the uterus.
 In an analysis of 147 women, only 8 percent had severe disease and 1 percent were in critical condition, according to a report published on Feb.
 28 by the World Health Organization.
 Therefore, starting your journey at this moment is safe as we take full precautions.

-The international intended parents should consider travel restriction.
+The international intended parents should consider travel restrictions.
 ACRC prepares legal documents for intended parents to make sure they could enter the United States to pick up the babies.
 Furthermore, we also fly the babies for intended parents from China mainland.